RESUME FOR INTERNSHIP: 998 Samples + 15 Templates + Writing Guide

 San Francisco State University – Video on internship, sample goal and objectives, and 3 samples for scanning, position-based and skill-based resumes, as well as a resume checklist.

 University of South Carolina – 1 sample resume template for public history students.

 The City University of New York – 11 resume guides for different majors.

-James Madison University – A resume writing guide focussing on objective, education, coursework, projects and skills, experience and activities, format, appearance, and references.
+James Madison University – A resume writing guide focusing on objective, education, coursework, projects and skills, experience and activities, format, appearance, and references.

-George Washington University – Optimal resume online service to create your resume as a guide on types of resumes, action verbs, sections to include in your resume and 347 samples for different resumes by major.
+George Washington University – Optimal online guide to creating your resume, including types of resumes, action verbs, sections to include, and 347 samples for different resumes by major.